Panda88CO/UDI-RPITempSensors/POLYGLOT_CONFIG.md

 To redefine TIME presentation add "dateTimeConfig" key to Configurations Default is %m/%d/%y %H:%M
-Say one wants weekday and use AM/PM to be shown one could change to %a %m/%d/%y %I:%M%p Keep in mint the limitation of number of characters (20 default) Remember to save config after adding parameter
+If one wants weekday and use AM/PM to be shown one could change to %a %m/%d/%y %I:%M%p Keep in mind the limitation of number of characters (20 default) Remember to save config after adding parameter
-Check more of options at bottom of https://www.w3schools.com/python/python_datetime.asp
+Check more of display options at bottom of <https://www.w3schools.com/python/python_datetime.asp>

 > Uses W1ThemSensor library - more info can be found there <https://github.com/timofurrer/w1thermsensor>